-Daniel M. Avery, III, M.D., is a board-eligible orthopedic surgeon specializing in arthroscopic, endoscopic and open procedures of the elbow, wrist, hand, and shoulder.
+Daniel M. Avery, III, M.D., is a board-certified orthopedic surgeon specializing in arthroscopic, endoscopic and open procedures of the elbow, wrist, hand, and shoulder.
 Double fellowship-trained in both Orthopaedic Sports Medicine and Hand and Upper Extremity, Dr. Avery brings with him a unique skill set to the Birmingham area.

 A native of Birmingham, Alabama, Dr. Avery graduated from Auburn University with a bachelor’s degree in Biomedical Science.
 He earned his medical degree from the University of Alabama School of Medicine in Birmingham, Alabama, before completing his orthopedic surgery residency at St. Luke’s University Hospital in Bethlehem, Pennsylvania, where he served as Chief Resident.
 During this time, Dr. Avery also trained in pediatric orthopedics at Children’s Hospital of Philadelphia (CHOP).
 He completed fellowship training in Sports Medicine at the University of Connecticut where he developed a strong interest in shoulder surgery under the guidance of Robert Arciero, MD and Augustus Mazzocca, MD.
 He then furthered his subspecialty training in the upper extremity with a Hand and Microvascular fellowship at the renowned Hospital for Special Surgery (HSS) in New York, training under leaders in the field and with particular emphasis on elbow surgery under Robert Hotchkiss, MD.